FelicityIris/RXdwm/README.md

 - IDE: VSCodium.

 - Audio Visualizer: cava

+- Music Player: MPD and CMUS (Tip, use mpd-rich-presence-discord-git from AUR to get MPD as status on Discord.)

 - I use pipewire (additionally pipewire-pulse, wireplumber and related packages + lib32 packages).